 DocGen Keyword – This will auto populate; however, we advise editing this to avoid any numbers or special characters.
 It is important to note that ALL custom fields are available for use in your DocGen templates and Account Exporting Tool.

 Location – This is where the field will show up on an account’s claim detail screen.
 If account is selected, the custom field will appear at the account level on the claim details screen.
-If debtor is selected, the custom field will appear under the debtor’s details on the claim details screen.
+If debtor is selected, the custom field will appear under the debtor’s details on the claim details screen and when accounts are linked by SSN the debtor custom fields will also be linked.
 (Some fields you might want to store on a debtor level are as follows: alternate phone numbers, spouse name, bank info.)
 The location that you specify for the custom field is permanent.
 If you want to change the field’s location in the future, you must create a new field under the other location.
 If Client is selected, the custom field will appear in the Settings > Clients screen, and can be used for additional client information.

 Data type – this defaults to String format, which means any type of data can be used with it.
 See image below for examples of how these appear.